 These are not pilot results.
 They are industry-scale deployments across manufacturing, energy, logistics, and mining.
 Unplanned downtime costs industrial manufacturers approximately $50 billion annually.
 Seventy-one percent of organisations using IoT now apply it to predictive maintenance — it is the single most common application of the technology.

 The relevance to ecological restoration is direct.
+According to the IPCC (2022), mangrove ecosystems store up to four times more carbon per hectare than terrestrial forests, making failed restoration attempts costly not just financially but in lost sequestration capacity.
 A mangrove restoration project that fails because of wrong species selection, unexpected salinity changes, or inadequate planting density is the environmental equivalent of unplanned downtime.
 The investment is lost.
 The season is wasted.
 The coastline remains unprotected.

 From the Factory Floor to the Tidal Flat